ZanderBE/Rick-Sanchez-Website/README.md

 # Rick Sanchez Website
-Basic wewbsite using HTML and CSS to display information on the life of Rick Sanchez from Rick and Morty.
+Basic website using HTML and CSS to display information on the life of Rick Sanchez from Rick and Morty.